menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Enabling/disabling IPv6 addresses on the primary/secondary network interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-IPv6 can be enabled on either or both of the network interfaces on the Men & Mice Appliance.
+IPv6 can be enabled on either or both of the network interfaces on the Men&Mice Appliance.

-To enable or disable IPv6 on the Men & Mice Appliance do the following:
+To enable or disable IPv6 on the Men&Mice Appliance do the following:

 1. Select the Network tab in the Appliance Properties dialog box.